 If you have any questions or concerns write them down and discuss them with your doctor.

-Your doctor's contact details
+Your Doctor's contact details

-You should see your rheumatologist regularly to make sure the treatment is working and to minimise any possible side effects.
+If you are taking colchicine you should see your rheumatologist regularly to make sure the treatment is working and to minimize any possible side effects.